IBMStreams/streamsx.kafka/_docs/230-user_kafka_consumer_design.md

 ### Input Ports

-The operator does not have any input ports.
+The operator has a control input port, that can be used to assign and de-assign topic partitions with offsets from which the operator is to consume tuples.
+When the operator is configured with the optional input port, the parameters **topic**, **partition**, **startPosition** and related are ignored.
+Kafka's group management is disabled when the control port is used because the consumer manually assigns to topic partitions.

 ### Output Ports

-The operator will have a single output port.
+The operator has a single output port.
 Each individual record retrieved from each of the Kafka topics will be submitted as a tuple to this output port.
 The `outputKeyAttributeName`, `outputMessageAttributeName` and `outputTopicAttributeName` parameters are used to specify the attributes that will contain the record contents.

 ### Error Handling